 A well-known program with a long line of research and development funding from various sources, Living Well with a Disability is a recognized self-management program by the Centers for Disease Control and Prevention, and a recipient of additional funds from the National Institute on Disability, Independent Living, and Rehabilitation Research.

 Since 1995, RTC: Rural has trained nearly 1,200 Living Well with a Disability Facilitators in 46 states who have in turn served more than 9,000 adults with disabilities.
 With the new online training platform, RTC: Rural will increase the reach and impact of the program by providing key updates to the training.

 In the past, the Living Well with a Disability facilitator training consisted of an online classroom format that included both self-study and scheduled group webinar activities over the course of two weeks.
 It was offered twice per year.
 Now, trainees can follow their own training schedule and can access the self-guided training website at any time and in any place with an internet connected computer or device.

 The training website also gives access to downloadable and printable Living Well workbooks.
-With this new training design, organizations The license allows up to 15 individuals associated with the organization to become facilitators.
+The license allows up to 15 individuals associated with the organization to become facilitators.

 Where do you learn more?

-We hope the new the training is as enjoyable as it has been to create it!
+We hope the new training is as enjoyable as it has been to create it!